cfzjywxk/tidb-dev-guide/src/understand-tidb/transaction_kv.md

 The `mutations` are changes made by the transaction, `start_version` is the transaction identifier fetched from PD, `for_update_ts` is used by the pessimistic transactions which will be introduced seperately.
 The `try_one_pc` field is about committing the transaction using `one-phase` protocol, the `use_async_commit` and `secondaries` will be used if the transaction is committing in the `async-commit` mode, these optimizations will be introduced seperately in other documents.

+Besides `prewrite` request, there are some other important request types:
+- `pessimistic_lock` [request](https://github.com/pingcap/kvproto/blob/0f5764a128ad77ccf0a5b0ce0d6e2bfa50a108ce/proto/kvrpcpb.proto#L125) is used to lock a key.
+Note pessimistic locking happens in the transaction execution phase, for example a `select for update` statment will need to pessimistically lock the correspond rows.
-Besides `prewrite` request, there are some other important request types such as `commit` [request](https://github.com/pingcap/kvproto/blob/0f5764a128ad77ccf0a5b0ce0d6e2bfa50a108ce/proto/kvrpcpb.proto#L268) which is used to commit a key and `pessimistic_lock` [request](https://github.com/pingcap/kvproto/blob/0f5764a128ad77ccf0a5b0ce0d6e2bfa50a108ce/proto/kvrpcpb.proto#L125) is used to lock a key.
+- `commit` [request](https://github.com/pingcap/kvproto/blob/0f5764a128ad77ccf0a5b0ce0d6e2bfa50a108ce/proto/kvrpcpb.proto#L268) which is used to commit a key.
+After commit the write content is visible to other read or write transactions.
+- `check_txn_status` [request](https://github.com/pingcap/kvproto/blob/master/proto/kvrpcpb.proto#L206) will be used to check the status of a given transaction, so that it could be decided how to process the conflicts.
-The `resolve` (request)[https://github.com/pingcap/kvproto/blob/0f5764a128ad77ccf0a5b0ce0d6e2bfa50a108ce/proto/kvrpcpb.proto#L374] will be used to help doing the transaction crash recovery, it will also be introduced in another document.
+- `resolve` [request](https://github.com/pingcap/kvproto/blob/0f5764a128ad77ccf0a5b0ce0d6e2bfa50a108ce/proto/kvrpcpb.proto#L374) will be used to help doing the transaction crash recovery, it will also be introduced in another document in details.

 # Transaction Scheduler